 For TCP listeners, session persistence is implemented based on IP addresses.
 Requests from the same IP address are forwarded to the same backend server.

-Enable Access Control Specify whether to configure the listener to restrict access.
+Enable Access Control Specify whether to enable access control.
 Access Control Method

 Select an access control method after you enable access control.

 Using the whitelist feature may pose risks to your services.
-The whitelist allows only the traffic from the IP addresses in the specified ACL to access the SLB listener.
-If the whitelist is used while the corresponding ACL does not contain any IP addresses, the SLB listener forwards all access requests.
+After the whitelist is enabled, only the IP addresses in the ACL can access the SLB listener.
+If the whitelist is enabled without any IP addresses specified, the SLB listener does not forward any requests.